Synthetic phonics: History

 The teaching of reading and writing has varied over the years from spelling and phonetic methods to the fashions for look-say and whole language methods.
-In America in the eighteenth century, Noah Webster introduced spelling approaches with syllabaries and in England the use of James Pitman's Initial Teaching Alphabet was popular in the 1960s.
-Recently phonic methods have been revived.
+In America in the eighteenth century, Noah Webster introduced spelling approaches with syllabaries, and in England the use of James Pitman's Initial Teaching Alphabet was popular in the 1960s.

 Australia

-In December 2005 the Department of Education, Science and Training of the Australian Government published a report entitled a National Inquiry into the Teaching of Reading.
+In December 2005, the Department of Education, Science, and Training of the Australian Government published a report entitled A National Inquiry into the Teaching of Reading.
 The report recommends direct and systematic instruction in phonics as the foundation of early reading instruction.
 It is not clear if all of the findings of the report are reflected in the Australian Curriculum.
 The report was critiqued by Phillip Cormack, University of South Australia, who states that the key to success in a reading lesson is the relationship between the teacher, the child and the material to be read.

 Some of the findings of the report are: